0vm/twitch-username-checker/README.md

+# DEPRECIATED, UNEFFICIENT, CHECK PROFILE FOR NEW VERSION.

 # Twitch Username Scanner

 The Twitch Username Scanner is a Node.js application that allows you to check the availability of Twitch usernames.
 It utilises the Puppeteer library to automate the process of visiting Twitch profiles and checking for the "Sorry.
 Unless you’ve got a time machine, that content is unavailable." message.